rht-labs/enablement-docs/facilitation/05-vsm-and-mbpm/README.md

     * Small Rectangular - lots of one color
 * Sharpie Pens (1 per person) on each table
 * Single color Painters' Tape
+* Lots of board / wall space to fit 2 large MBPMs (with 12 people collaborating around)

 ## Facilitation Guidelines